Esri/storymap-journal/README.md

  * http://myserver.com/MapJournal/index.html?appid=c7ad1a55de0247a68454a76f251225a5

 ## Configuration
-In addition to the configuration offered by the builder, the files `app/config.js` and `app/commonConfig.js` provide various settings.
-Documentation is provided in those files.
+In addition to the configuration offered by the builder, the file `app/config.js` provide various additional settings.
+This is for example the place where you can override some settings like the list of Geocoder services to be used (changes override ArcGIS Online or your Organization default settings).
+See the documentation provided in that file for more details.

 ## Customize the look and feel